 The truly odd thing is that I am a total pacifist.
-I even feel bad when I kill a mosquito and I despise mosquitoes.
+I even feel bad when I kill a mosquito.
+Those things are evil here in Florida, and I’m super sensitive to their bites, swelling up and itching for days.
+Yet I feel immediate guilt when I kill them.
 So why is it that I enjoying writing murder scenes?

 Anybody who’s been through a divorce will tell you that at one point they’ve thought murder.
 The line between thinking murder and doing murder isn’t that major. ~ Oliver Stone